-Scream of Fear title screen, edited by Royale with Tees
+Scream of Fear title screen

 A look back at Scream of Fear (1961)